Air Conditioner Repair Checklist

 - Switch off electricity totally at the breaker or external lever.

 - Remove greenery rubbish around the unit.
 Once you’ve gotten rid of bigger refuse within a two-foot radius, you can use a paint brush or vacuum to slowly clean the condenser fins.
-Deformed fins can also affect effectiveness, so you can attempt to correct them with a blunt knife.
+Deformed fins can also affect effectiveness.

 - Use a hose nozzle to carefully clean the fins from inside the equipment.
 Make sure to avoid getting water on the fan motor.